-Vinyl acetate polymers that are being developed in Caneba's lab have a near-neutral pH when they are dissolved in water, but something intriguing happens if you mix the solution in an alkaline substance like red mud, which has as high as 13.
+Vinyl acetate polymers that are being developed in Caneba's lab have a near-neutral pH when they are dissolved in water, but something intriguing happens if you mix the solution in an alkaline substance like red mud, which has pH levels as high as 13.
 "When you put it in a base environment, poly(vinyl acetate) converts to poly(vinyl alcohol), and it also kicks out acetic acid within a minute," he said.

 Thus, while it is neutralizing the red mud, the poly(vinyl acetate) is also creating a valuable product.
 A resulting solid material has potential uses in landscaping, insulation and construction.
 "We did tests and got really nice performance values on simulated alumina tailings," Caneba said.
-And there's no shortage of potential sites: "They have about 20 repositories in Hungary and could use this method to clean up any contaminated places.
+And there's no shortage of potential sites: "They have about 20 alumina repositories in Hungary and could use this method to clean up any contaminated places.
 Other sources are found in Texas and Louisiana and wherever aluminum is being manufactured from bauxite ore."

 This puts a smile on his face.
 "I like this mechanism," he says.
 "We're not just cleaning the stuff up with acetic acid.
-We can neutralize and turn it into something benign and useful."
+We can neutralize toxic waste and turn it into something benign and useful."

 Caneba has been working with the Hungarian Academy of Sciences to further test the process.
 Promising preliminary results are included in his new book, which details his research on vinyl acetate polymer solutions.
 He is also working with mining giant Rio Tinto, which is providing him with actual red mud samples.